Advanced Stats in College Football: What They Are, Where to Find Them

 CFBStats.com also has raw big play numbers, like total plays of 10-plus yards, all the way to 90-plus yards.

 Field Position: Special teams is obviously a huge part of this, but the offenses and defenses feed off each other here.
 Alabama’s offense always has good field position because the defense never lets its opponents move the ball downfield.
+Ohio State’s offense is so efficient and rarely goes 3-and-out that the defense is often in favorable situations.

 Opportunity Rate vs. Stuff Rate: Opportunity rate is the percentage of carries that the running back gains five yards.
 Gaining those first five yards are thought to be a product of offensive line play.
 Stuff rate is how often a defense tackles a player at or behind the line of scrimmage.